FAQs – The Application

 Firstly, register your interest with NISO/NISG.
 Organisations based in the Republic of Ireland register here.
 Organisations based in Northern Ireland register here.
 We will forward you further information or contact you when appropriate.

-Next, download our promotional brochure to give you a flavour of what the awards are about.
-This website is the main source for information relating to the All Ireland Occupational Safety Awards but some information may be available from NISO [www.niso.ie] or NISG [www.nisg.org.uk] websites.
-The promotional brochure is available by clicking here.
+Next, browse this website as it is the main source for information relating to the All Ireland Occupational Safety Awards but some information may be available from NISO [www.niso.ie] or NISG [www.nisg.org.uk] websites.

 Check your membership status with NISO or NISG.
 Only paid up members are eligible to enter.